oiLAINio/IRFT/README.md

 - This needs to be simple so others can edit the script.

 ### HOW TO USE
 1) Save the script to an empty thumb drive
 2) plug the thumb drive into the computer in question
 3) Run the script from the drive
 4) ...
 5) Profit

+This tool is designed to aid in the **Identification** phase of your investigation.
+It is not a replacement for the incident response process and does not contain and eradicate the problem.